An Interview with Sir Thomas Wyatt, the Elder

 Wendy: This marriage produced a son and a daughter, did it not?

 Sir Tom: Aye.
 Young Tom and Bess—named for her mother.

 Wendy: So, as an adult you became a civil servant, like your father?

-Sir Tom: By the time I was twenty-one I gained a position at court.
+Sir Tom: By the time I was twenty-one, I gained a position at court.
 But I found I had a great liking for travel, and soon began my career as a diplomat.
-In 1525, I served with Sir Thomas Chene when he was sent as embassy to the King of France.
+In 1525, I served with Sir Thomas Chene when the King sent him as embassy to the King of France.